ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 ## Word vectors from scratch

-In this section, we'll use these two ingredients&mdash; the corpus and encoding algorithm&mdash; to create **word vectors from scratch.** Some of these were adapted from  [this blogpost](https://towardsdatascience.com/creating-word-embeddings-coding-the-word2vec-algorithm-in-python-using-deep-learning-b337d0ba17a8).
+We'll use these two ingredients&mdash; the corpus and encoding algorithm&mdash; to create **word vectors from scratch.** Some of these were adapted from  [this blogpost](https://towardsdatascience.com/creating-word-embeddings-coding-the-word2vec-algorithm-in-python-using-deep-learning-b337d0ba17a8).